smileidentity/web-client/packages/components/document-capture/README.md

 <document-capture show-navigation></document-capture>
 ```

-#### title
+#### document-capture-modes

-This attribute sets the title of the document capture component.
-It requires a value.
+This attribute sets the modes for the document capture process.
+It requires a value, which should be a string of comma-separated modes.
+Available options are `camera`, `upload` or `camera,upload`.

 Usage: